kingston-hackSpace/projects/rgb led display/README.md

 Once the new cc file is added to the examples folder, To compile the program, type this into the command line:

-gcc -Wall -o minimal-example2 minimal-example2.cc -lwiringPi -lled-matrix
+gcc -Wall -o rgbledcountdown rgbledcountdown.cc -lwiringPi -lled-matrix

 To run the program, type the following into the command line: